dnsimple/dnsimple-support/content/articles/guide-setup-and-delegate-zones.md

 **Adding a zone from your dashboard**

 You'll see your accounts listed at the top of your [dashboard](https://support.dnsimple.com/articles/dashboard/).
-Click ‘Add' in the top right of the relevant account card, and choose the type of DNS zone from the dropdown menu.
+Click 'Add' in the top right of the relevant account card, and choose the type of DNS zone from the dropdown menu.

 ![screenshot: Add zone to your domain from dashboard](/files/add-zone-from-dashboard.png)